 Chief Executive of the International Artist Managers’ Association.

-The Royal Philharmonic Society is immensely grateful to Mary King, Colin Lawson CBE, David Long MBE, Arthur Searle and Laurie Watt who have stepped down from the Council in 2019 following many years of devoted support in their respective roles.
+The Royal Philharmonic Society is immensely grateful to Mary King, Colin Lawson CBE, David Long MBE, Laurie Watt and the late Arthur Searle who have stepped down from the Council in 2019 following many years of devoted support in their respective roles.